 • Anti-viral drugs.

-• Strengthening the facial muscles is done by the help of physiotherapy.
+• Strengthening the facial muscles is done with the help of physiotherapy.

 • Eye drops to lubricate the eye to prevent dryness.